subdavis/Tusk/README.md

 Because of Firefox's implementation of `browser.permissions`, it was necessary to request all permissions at install time to avoid code rot.
 A deeper explanation of the firefox permissions can be found [on stackoverflow](https://stackoverflow.com/questions/47723297/firefox-extension-api-permissions-request-may-only-be-called-from-a-user-input)

-## Looking for CKPX?
+## FAQ

+> Why is it called Tusk?!

+I originally wanted to call it *Elephant*, as in *An elephant never forgets.*  I tried this name on a couple of friends and they were unimpressed.
+I wanted to find a name that was more concise but keep the elephant imagery.
+Ergo, tusk.

+> What happened to CKPX?

-You found it!
+This is it!
 CKPX has been rebranded as Tusk to mark its Firefox release.
 The C in CKPX stood for 'Chrome'.

+> Can I donate money?

+I don't want your money.
+Take whatever you would have given me and find a local charity.
+None of this multinational wounded-warrior-project-farse nonsense either.
+Find a local food bank or a women's shelter or an animal shelter.
+Enjoy your free software.

+> Can I support Tusk?

+If you <3 Tusk, please consider leaving a positive review on [the Firefox Add-on store](https://addons.mozilla.org/en-GB/firefox/addon/keepass-tusk/) or [the Chrome webstore](https://chrome.google.com/webstore/detail/fmhmiaejopepamlcjkncpgpdjichnecm) - I'll be eternally grateful.